Human Pose Transfer with Augmented Disentangled Feature Consistency: Experiments

 \subsubsection{Consistency Losses}

-We explored the effects of consistency losses on the task of pose transfer.
+We explored the effects of consistency losses $\mL_\rsc$ and $\mL_\rmc$ on the task of pose transfer.
 Considering the different results between the second row and the third row, the static feature consistency loss $\mL_\rsc$ boosted the pose transfer task and verified its validity.
 Moreover, the performance variations between the second row and the fourth row clearly evidenced the advantages of pose feature consistency loss $\mL_\rmc$.
+Together with these two feature consistency losses, the model achieved better results with MSE of 21.9509, PSNR of 34.8292, and SSIM of 0.8032, as shown in the fifth row of Table~\ref{tab:ab_study-mixamo} The comparison among these cases showed that each consistency loss, whether the static one or the motion one, can enforce the consistency between the real image and synthesized images, thus \dif{improving} the quality of the synthesized images.

+It is \dif{noted} that the static feature consistency was more useful than the motion one on {\edndata}, while we observed the opposite performance on {\mixamodata}.
+For example, in the third and fourth rows of Table~\ref{tab:ab_study-mixamo}, the static feature consistency loss achieved 0.0104 improvements for SSIM, while the motion feature consistency loss provided \dif{a} 0.0285 improvement.
+We considered that since the backgrounds of images in {\mixamodata} were simply white (i.e., easy to learn), the static feature consistency could only boost the performance for personal appearance on {\mixamodata}.
+On the contrary, the backgrounds were more complex in {\edndata}.
+Thus the static feature consistency was more effective on {\edndata} than on {\mixamodata}.